Accidents, Injuries and Falls

 - The common bone condition, osteoporosis, which affects both men and women, can increase the risk of a fracture if someone has a fall.
 Around one in two women may develop the condition.

-- Falls and osteoporosis are inextricably linked and the development of the Somerset Bone Health Pathway (2014) aims to:-
+- Falls and osteoporosis are inextricably linked and the development of the Somerset Bone Health Pathway (2014, based on the Bone Health Needs Assessment 2013) aims to:-

 - raise awareness of the importance of bone health,